-- Review of regional disease status, including for diseases of fish, crustaceans, molluscs and amphibians.
+Review of regional disease status, including for diseases of fish, crustaceans, molluscs and amphibians.

 Reports on the aquatic animal health programmes of partner agencies.

-- Aqauatic animal health activities of the private sector (PHARMAQ, Fish Vet Group Asia).
+Aquatic animal health activities of the private sector (PHARMAQ, Fish Vet Group Asia).

-- Quarterly disease reporting status and updates.
+Quarterly disease reporting status and updates.